 Hoi An – Walking Tour of The Ancient TownDay 7

-This walking and lantern making tour gives you a quick but consistent insight of Hoi An Ancient Town and allows you to get in touch with your creative side, as well as provides you with the opportunity to take part in an important aspect of the Vietnamese culture.
+This walking and lantern-making tour will give you a quick but consistent insight of Hoi An Ancient Town and allow you to get in touch with your creative side, as well as provides you with the opportunity to take part in an important aspect of the Vietnamese culture.

 Move on to the house of a lantern craftsman.
-There, you can observe the lantern craftsman’s technique before hands-on work through each stage of lantern making under the guidance of the enthusiastic craftsmen: from bending it into the frame, cutting cloth, gluing, to completing lanterns.
+There, you can observe the lantern craftsman’s technique before hands-on work through each stage of lantern-making under the guidance of the enthusiastic craftsmen: from bending it into the frame, cutting cloth, gluing, to completing lanterns.
 Before this trip concludes, you will have your own lantern created by your own hands.
-This is the perfect souvenir for you to show off your craftsmanship upon your return home.
+This will be the perfect souvenir for you to show off your craftsmanship upon your return home.